-On September 1, 2010, Columbus Silver issued a new promissory note to the Company with a face value of \$845,208 in order to extend repayment terms on the previous note that was re-negotiated effective August 14, 2008 (the "Columbus Silver Canadian Note").
-The Columbus Silver Canadian Note bears simple interest of 5% per annum, the principal balance is convertible into common shares of Columbus Silver (each, a "Columbus Silver Share") at \$0.10 per Columbus Silver Share, and matures on August 31, 2012.
-Any accrued interest on principal amounts under the Columbus Silver Canadian Note is receivable on maturity.
+On September 1 2010, the Company entered into a promissory note with Columbus Silver in order to extend repayment terms on the previous note that was re-negotiated effective August 19, 2008 with a face value of \$845,208 (the "Columbus Silver Canadian Note").
 The Company recorded the fair value of the Columbus Silver Canadian Note at \$424,688 and the fair value of the conversion option at \$420,520 upon issuance.
+The Columbus Silver Canadian Note bears simple interest of 5% per annum, the principal balance is convertible into common shares of Columbus Silver (each, a "Columbus Silver Share") at \$0.10 per Columbus Silver Share and matures on August 31, 2012.
+Accrued interest is receivable on maturity.